Social Worker with Family

 • SWK 650: Human Behavior and the Social Environment II (3 credits)

-• SWK 600: Advanced Professional Integrative Seminar (3 credits)
+• SWK 600: Advanced Integrative Professional Seminar (3 credits)

 • SWK 691: Advanced Social Work Research I (3 credits)